Promoting high-tech applications in agriculture

 The Fruit and Vegetable Research Institute, as well as several other units, also presented the high technologies that they have applied.

 Clean and high-tech agriculture is one of the goals of Vietnam’s economy in the coming period.
 Many economic experts affirmed that high-tech agriculture and tourism are two sectors with great contributions to GDP growth.
-Therefore, seminars and forums like that are very useful for farmers, enterprises, scientists and policy makers.
+Therefore, seminars and forums are very useful for farmers, enterprises, scientists and policy makers.